minima-global/minidocs/docs/userguides/newusers/jointhenetwork.md

 ### Adding connections

-Connections (or 'peers') are simply other node runners that can share the blockchain with new users, enabling them to join the network.
+Connections (or 'peers') are simply other nodes that can share the blockchain with new users, enabling them to join the network.

 **To add connections for the first time:**